pepebecker/python-docker-opencv-demo/README.md

 	$ make enter

-This will run a docker container and thow you into a bash shell, in which you have to run this command to convert the video:
+This will run a docker container and throw you into a bash shell, in which you have to run this command to convert the video:

 	$ make run